scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

 by fitting a spectral cube.
 Using pyPAHdb, the spectral cube required less than 4 seconds, while more than 60 seconds were needed to fit with the full IDL suite.
-It should be noted that their were differences in the actual implementation of the two tests, which were inherent to the differences in the languages used.
+It should be noted that there were differences in the actual implementation of the two tests, which were inherent to the differences in the languages used.